FreeCodeCampBusan/javascript_videos/README.md

 ## Content

 0. **Basics of JavaScript Functions** -- Syntax of functions.
 Passing 0, 1, or multiple arguments.
-Calling/invoking arguments.
+Calling/invoking functions.
 The `return` statement. `undefined` values.
 YouTube: https://youtu.be/Zg6ESLIasic

+1. **Reverse a String in JavaScript** -- Method chaining. `split`, `reverse`, and `join` methods in JavaScript.
+YouTube: https://youtu.be/gPAtcWuM8AM

 ## Contribute